J. M. Gordon: D'Oyly Carte stage manager and director

-Gordon stage managed and then directed D'Oyly Carte productions for the next twenty-eight years.
+Gordon stage managed and then directed D'Oyly Carte productions for twenty-nine years.
 He coached new artists on the blocking, dances, and line readings for each part, and maintained strict quality control over the productions.
 He was named stage director for the company in 1922 and served in that capacity for seventeen years.
 When The Sorcerer was revived in 1916 after a long absence from the company's repertory, Gordon directed the production.
 In consultation with Rupert D'Oyly Carte, he was responsible for making major textual revisions to Ruddigore when it was revived, for the first time, in December 1921.
 Around the same time, he worked with the company's musical director, Harry Norris, to create the radically shortened "Savoy Edition" of Cox and Box, and he approved any changes to stage business, such as Darrell Fancourt's introduction of the Mikado's famous laugh.
 His relations with Malcolm Sargent, whom Carte brought in to conduct London seasons in 1926 and 1929–30, were less harmonious.
 Sargent's brisk tempos upset Gordon, who protested unavailingly that they interfered with the pacing of the stage action.
 Some senior company members agreed with Gordon, but Carte backed Sargent.

 Gordon retired in July 1939, but briefly came out of retirement in late 1939 and early 1940 to coach Grahame Clifford, who had taken over at short notice from Martyn Green as principal comedian.
-He died at his home in Brighton at the age of 87 after a fall in the wartime blackout.
+Gordon was a vegetarian and an instructor with the Thames Iron Works Amateur Dramatic Society.
+Through this society, he met Arnold Hills, a promoter of vegetarianism, who asked him to form a company to supply entertainment at vegetarian meetings.
+Gordon died at his home in Brighton at the age of 87 after a fall in the wartime blackout.
 His only surviving daughter, Lily, preserved many of his papers with information about the company's productions.
 His memoirs, written after his retirement, were edited by his great-niece Elizabeth Benney and published by Pitcairn-Knowles in 2014.